Community-Cleanup/Co-Cleanup-Docs/README.md

 - Secure user sign up/sign in against a robust cloud authentication platform (Firebase).
 - Real-time map integration for address lookup, geocoding and map display for event location display.
 - Scoped to communities located in Australia for a tailored platform focused on description, time and location display and information near you.
-- Easily see cleanup mevents near you thanks to the pronounced map displays.
+- Easily see cleanup events near you thanks to the pronounced map displays.
 - Assured safety of registered users with the functionality of role-based access control (RBAC) to allow assigned administrator end-users to disable or remove inappropriate content or users.
 - Vital safety information displayed as paramount to all users attending a cleanup event, with reminders to leave critical emergency recovery situations to trained safety and recovery professionals (e.g. SES).
 - Comment on cleaning meetup events that you've created or attending to discuss and share finer details before the event.